Car Transport By Train: What Is It?

-You would think shipping your car by rail would be easy, however you will find the major railroad lines won’t service customers with one or two vehicles.
-These companies include Amtrak, CSX, Union Pacific, The Burlington Northern and Santa Fe.
+You would think shipping your car by rail would be easy, however you will quickly find that major railroad lines won’t service customers with one or two vehicles.
+These companies include Amtrak, CSX, Union Pacific, and Burlington Northern Santa Fe.
 They book all available space monthly with auto transport companies who already ship cars.
-The problem is that the rates and routes are constantly changing as the railroads use the space mostly for commercial customers so whatever is not booked for the next month with commercial shippers is sold to the transport companies.
-The result is that you will find some auto transport by rail companies have great rates on some routes, high rates on other routes or most frustrating of all, no availability on some routes.
+The problem is that the rates and routes are constantly changing as the railroads use the space mostly for commercial customers, so whatever is not booked for the next month with commercial shippers is sold to the transport companies.
+The result is some auto transport by rail companies have great rates on some routes, high rates on other routes, or, most frustrating of all, no availability on some routes.

-In the past auto transport by rail services were predominantly for Northeast-to-Southwest shipments and vice-versa.
-This hasn’t changed much despite more and more auto shipping companies are getting into the car transport by rail industry.
+In the past, auto transport by rail was predominantly used for Northeast-to-Southwest shipments and vice-versa.
+This hasn’t changed much despite more and more auto shipping companies getting into the car transport by rail industry.
 Granted, you’ll probably still need to haul your vehicle to the train station, and also pick it up from the receiving station upon delivery.
 What’s great about that is many major cities still have working train stations and it makes it a lot easier to get your vehicle upon delivery.
 We would recommend auto transport by truck if you’re in a hurry, as it’s generally quicker.
 Auto transport by rail can take two weeks or more depending on the distance between pickup and delivery.
 But it’s generally better to ship by rail if you’re concerned about price.
 If you are looking for a quote to ship your car on a 10 car carrier vs by rail you can get a car shipping quote on our home page.

 Shipping Your Car By Train: Open vs. Enclosed